 The market share of online retail is growing steadily every year.
 In the United States, it grew over 30 percent in 2020 compared to 2019.
 According to a study from Germany, this development will continue.
-Sales campaigns via social media are a way to benefit from this boom.
-You don’t have to be an online business.
-Use the sales funnel to increase your ROI.
+Consequently, sales campaigns via social media are a possibility to benefit from this boom.
+You don’t have to work for an online business because this also applies if your goal is to get more customers into your retail store, for example.

 What is a sales funnel?

 The sales funnel displays the sales process in the form of a funnel.
-It shows the journey of potential customers until the conclusion of the sale.
-This journey is divided into different phases.
+In other words, it shows the journey of potential customers until the conclusion of the sale.
+This journey has different phases.
 The decisive factors for these phases are the contact points (touchpoints).

-The simplest model of the sales funnel can be divided into three touchpoints: the awareness, consideration, and decision phase.
-There are more detailed sales funnel models.
-However, particularly for social selling purposes, the model that is limited to three phases is helpful in order to be able to name and distinguish them clearly in your social media management.
+The simplest model of the sales funnel has three touchpoints: the awareness, consideration, and decision phase.
+There are also more complex sales funnel models.
+Yet, particularly for social selling purposes, the model limited to three phases is helpful to name and distinguish each step in your social media management.

 Social selling using the sales funnel

-The awareness phase is about reaching a new audience with a social ad.
-Start with an ad campaign on your desired social media platform that is clearly named after the awareness phase, or “Touchpoint 1”.
-Naming each phase in your social media ad management according to the structure of the sales funnel will help you keep the overview.
+In the awareness phase, the goal is to reach a new audience with the ad and establish initial contact.
+Start with an ad campaign on your desired social media platform, which is clearly marked with the first touchpoint.
+Naming each phase in your social media ad management according to the structure of the sales funnel will help you keep track and keep the objective clear in your mind.

 Optimize the campaign in the awareness phase for reach, traffic or video views.